 Brooklyn has its ups and downs, but the ups are much more “up” than most places I’ve lived.
 Some days everything comes together and it occurs to you how special it is here.
 There’s an energy that fuels the making of things.
 There’s also an unusual concentration of immensely talented and motivated people, which is a really good cure for laziness (lazy people tend to get left in the dust).
 And the epic social, cultural and economic diversity tends to produce some fantastic hybrids.
 When given the option, I prefer to avoid monoculture.
 More options keep things more interesting.
 And because everyone consents to live with the little daily frustrations of the place, there’s an unspoken sense of “we’re all in this together and so I’ll help you out."
 That’s another thing I love: everyone helping everyone.

-I'm also lucky to share a workspace in Brooklyn with Mike Perry and Josh Cochran--and our little circle of design/illustration/photography friends gets bigger every day.
+I'm also lucky to share a workspace in Brooklyn with Josh Cochran, Sam Weber, Daniel Salmieri, and John Custer.
+And former studiomate Mike Perry is just down the hall.
+Our little circle of design/illustration/photography friends gets bigger every day.
 Also some other friends who are painters, writers, poets, biochemists, robotics engineers help keep everything well-rounded.
 That's the great thing about Brooklyn: there's no end to the healthy competition and motivation and enthusiastic support you can get from such a close group of friends/makers/thinkers.

 I went to school for Architecture and worked in the profession for about 3 years before bailing out and sliding sideways into Graphic Design.
 I got a lucky break at Urban Outfitters and worked in-house there--first for their retail art department, then later Art Directing their web/catalog division.